Charlotte Temple: Synopsis

 Upon returning to New York, Montraville goes in search of Belcour and Charlotte.
 Learning of her death and burial from a passing soldier, Montraville is filled with remorse for his part in her downfall, and angrily seeks out Belcour, killing him in a fight.
 Montraville suffers from melancholy for the rest of his life.
 Mr. Temple takes Charlotte's child back to England.
 The novel ends with the death of Mrs. Crayton (the former La Rue), who is discovered by Mr. Temple in a London doorway, separated from her husband, living in poverty, and repentant for her involvement in Charlotte's downfall.
 Mr. Temple admits her to a hospital, where she dies, "a striking example that vice, however prosperous in the beginning, in the end leads only to misery and shame."

-A sequel
+Sequel

 The author wrote a sequel, telling the story of the daughter born to the unfortunate Charlotte, Lucy Temple.
 Still unpublished at the time of her 1824 death, it went to press in 1828 as Charlotte's Daughter, or, The Three Orphans, but later editions simply bore the daughter's name as title Lucy Temple.

-Early Feminism

-Women’s education in America during the 18th century was a highly contended issue.
-While some men believed education for women would interfere with their ability to perform their roles as mothers and wives, in the eyes of “Republican Motherhood”, women required some form of education to act with intelligent guidance for their husbands and children.
-Education for women mostly consisted of reading and writing in addition to domestic crafts such as sewing and needlepoint.
-The tension surrounding women’s education is encapsulated in Charlotte Temple as education is treated as both a virtue and a vice.
-It is at boarding school where Charlotte first meets Montraville while on a school outing; as academic scholar, Shelly Jarenski suggests that “the quasi-public sphere of school, distanced from the protection of home and family, is what allows Charlotte to be seen and ultimately victimised”.
-School is also culpable for Madame La Rue’s influence over Charlotte, who uses her power as a teacher to manipulate Charlotte into ruining herself in the eyes of society.
-However, Jarenski also remarks that it is not education that fails Charlotte but her choices that dictate her fate.
-Through Charlotte’s story, Rowson argues against those “who believed that education would ruin women for marriage and family life.
-Instead, they use their heroines' fates to show that it is precisely the refusal of available education that ruins women”.
-The subdued style in which Rowson encourages female education reflects the contemporary societal fears of women’s education.